Categories

 I’ve spent a lot of time in 2012 playing games, but not a lot of time writing about them.
 As I did last year, I’d like to tell some stories or share some thoughts about the ones that meant the most to me this year.
 I’ll be posting one a day until Christmas.
 See all Games of 2012 posts.

-Cargo Commander is available on Steam for Mac and PC.
-My experiences were with the Mac version.
+Awesomenauts is available on PSN, XBLA, and on Steam for PC and Mac.
+My experiences were split between the PS3 and PC versions.